 In 1988, the Association opened their first Residential program and this service continues to expand and grow.
 In February 2002, a group home was opened in Port Severn to provide support to the west side of our territory.
 2002 also saw the commencement of services for Transition Aged Youth through the Youth Works program.

 In 2007 and 2009 two group homes were opened and we welcomed six individuals as the last facilities in the province closed their doors.
 In 2010, we sold one of our original group homes in Bracebridge and opened a triplex for individuals to live in their own apartments in the community who need more support than our traditional Supported Independent Living Program provided.
-In 2012, Community Living South Muskoka amalgamated two locations and purchased a new home in Bracebridge to better suit the needs of the people we support.
+In 2012, CLSM amalgamated two locations and purchased a new home in Bracebridge to better suit the needs of the people we support.